Teodor-Iancu/NFTickets/README.md

-## About StakeBorg NFT-Tickets
+## About NFTickets

-***The StakeBorg NFT-Tickets*** dApp, is a fictitious Web3 NFT-Ticketing system, build on top of the last Web3 Technologies to demonstrate that tickets in the form of NFTs can have important advantages compared to traditional tickets and aims for Proof of Concept purposes only.
+***The NFTickets*** dApp, is a fictitious Web3 NFT-Ticketing system, build on top of the last Web3 Technologies to demonstrate that tickets in the form of NFTs can have important advantages compared to traditional tickets and aims for Proof of Concept purposes only.

 --> [Demo Video](https://drive.google.com/file/d/1LdpGBPF5pra2Uob1Bhz925vhoACAeYjj/edit)